John Harwood: Fundamental Issues for the Next Decade of Politics

 Play Video View Fees

-Exclusively represented by Leading Authorities speakers bureau, Harwood has his finger on the pulse of the latest in the White House and on Capitol Hill, offering an insightful and nonpartisan look at today’s political landscape.
-Having covered each of the last ten presidential elections, he breaks down the Washington political scene as a whole, drawing on decades of journalistic experience to provide hard-hitting analysis of the current state of Beltway politics and how factors such as elections, current events, and congressional culture will impact the current presidential administration as well as the American public.
-Through his signature direct and candid delivery, his talks are loaded with behind-the-scenes anecdotes that add humor to his presentations.
+Harwood has his finger on the pulse of the latest in the White House and on Capitol Hill, offering an insightful and nonpartisan look at today’s political landscape.
+Having covered each of the last nine presidential elections, he breaks down the Washington political scene as a whole, drawing on decades of journalistic experience to provide hard-hitting analysis of the current state of Beltway politics and how factors such as elections, current events, and congressional culture will impact the current presidential administration as well as the American public.
+In addition to sought-after political analysis, Harwood is a masterful moderator who is skilled at asking the questions that matter most to the audience, can draw out never-before-heard answers and insights from panel participants, and keeps sessions flowing seamlessly from one segment to the next.

-A trusted name in political news, Harwood covered Washington as editor-at-large for CNBC, sitting down with every major presidential candidate and Congressional leader in both parties as host of their digital original video series, Speakeasy with John Harwood.
+A trusted name in political news, Harwood covered the ins and outs of Washington as White House correspondent for CNN, as well as editor at large for CNBC.
+During his tenure with CNBC, he sat down with some of the biggest names in politics as host of their digital original video series, Speakeasy with John Harwood.
 Among many journalistic accomplishments, he received an Emmy nomination for his live CNBC town hall with President Barack Obama.
 He also moderated the Republican presidential debates on CNBC in 2011 and 2015, as well as broke the news that Republican nominee John McCain had selected Sarah Palin as his running mate during the 2008 campaign.
 He is the co-author, with Gerald F. Seib, of the book, Pennsylvania Avenue: Profiles in Backroom Power, taking readers inside Washington to show how the government functions and the insiders who make things happen.

 Prior to CNBC, he joined The Wall Street Journal as a White House correspondent, covering the presidency of George H. W. Bush and later reporting on Congress before becoming The Wall Street Journal's political editor and chief political correspondent.
 He contributed to Journal coverage of terrorist attacks against the United States on Sept.
 11, 2001, for which the newspaper's staff received the Pulitzer Prize.